charliecalvert/CloudNotes/Assignments/JavaScriptObjects.md

 ## Part One

-Create a **nodejs** folder called **Week03-JavaScriptObjects**.
+Create a **nodejs** folder called **Week02-JavaScriptObjects**.
 Inside get started by creating a single file called **work.js**.
 In that file build a JavaScript object called **person** with two properties:

 * firstName
 * lastName

 Set them to _your_ first and last names.
-Write the two properties to the console.
+Write the two properties to the console with **console.log()**.

-**NOTE**: _You do not have to run this code as an Express program.
+**NOTE**: _You do not have to run this code as an Express program in a browser.
 But if you want to do things that way, I will not take off for it.
-But really, it is simpler for me if this program just stays in a single file called **work.js**, plus any grunt related files._
+But really, it is simpler for me if this program just stays in a single file called **work.js** that runs from the command line, plus any grunt related files._

 Now run it:

 ```
-cd Week03-JavaScriptObjects
+cd Week02-JavaScriptObjects
 node work.js
 ```

-Output should look like this:
+The output should look something like this:

 ```
 George
 Washington
 ```

-Take a screenshot and call it **FirstLast.png**

 ## Part Two

-Add a **fullName** method to the **person** object and call it.
+Add a **fullName** method to the **person** object.
+The method should concatenate the first and last names, and return the result.
+Call the method and print out the return value with **console.log**.

 ```
 node work.js